abenhamdine/ant-demo-ts-cra/README.md

 }
 ```

-*Note: we will add a real configuration later, we just let this file blank now to check if react-app-rewired is installed and if our react app is still ok.*
+*Note: we will add a real webpack configuration override later, we just let this file blank now to check if react-app-rewired is installed and if our react app is still ok.*

 Run `yarn start` to check if everything is fine.